Step 2: Workflow

 2.4 Review and publish path after stage 8

-1. Operator validates and edits caption, alt text, keywords, and filename fields.
+1. Operator validates and edits caption, alt text, keywords, and filename fields (with shared dictionary spellcheck available in the text fields).

 2.5 Queue statuses and transition intent